alexkretschmer/fuel_oil_counter/README.md

-# fuel_oil_counter
+# Fuel oil counter
-fuel oil counter with Modbus (operating hours counters to calculate the fuel oil consumption).
+Fuel oil counter with Modbus (operating hours counters to calculate the fuel oil consumption).
 Calculation of the consumption based on the set nozzle liter consumption.